Updated June 12, 2023

 |Transactional System||Data Warehouse System|

-A Fact table is the center table in star schema of a data warehouse.
-It actually holding quantitative information for analysis, and maximum time it de-normalized.
+A Fact table is the center table in the star schema of a data warehouse.
+It was holding quantitative information for analysis, and at the maximum time, it de-normalized.

-Fact table mainly holds two types of columns.
-The foreign key column allows joins with dimension tables, and the major columns contain the data that is being analyzed.
+The fact table mainly holds two types of columns.
+The foreign key column allows joins with dimension tables, and the significant columns contain the data that is being analyzed.

-Example: suppose one company sells products to customers.
-So every sale will be one fact, so fact table holds that information like below:
+Example: Suppose one company sells products to customers.
+So every sale will be one fact, so the fact table holds that information like below:

 |Time ID||Product ID||Customer ID||Unit Sold|

-9. Define or list the differences between a snowflake schema and star schema.
+Q9.
+Define or list the differences between snowflake and star schemas.

 |Snowflake Schemas||Star Schema|

-Ragged hierarchy actually maintaining a relationship in case of parent member of at least one member of the dimension is not in the level immediately above the member.
-As an example, if we think about geographical hierarchy and considering North America as continent then it has a country (like the United States), province or state (like California), and city (like San Francisco).
-But if we consider Europe, Greece, or Athens it doesn’t have this kind of hierarchy.
-So in this example, Europe, Greece or Athens branches descend to a different depth, creating a ragged hierarchy.
+A ragged hierarchy maintains a relationship in case a parent member of at least one member of the dimension is not in the level immediately above the member.
+As an example, if we think about geographical hierarchy and consider North America as a continent, then it has a country (like the United States), province or state (like California), and city (like San Francisco).
+But if we consider Europe, Greece, or Athens, it doesn’t have this kind of hierarchy.
+So in this example, Europe, Greece, or Athens branches descend to a different depth, creating a ragged hierarchy.

-This has been a guide to List Of Business Intelligence Interview Questions and Answers so that the candidate can crackdown these Business Intelligence Interview Questions easily.
+This has been a guide to List of Business Intelligence Interview Questions and Answers so that the candidate can crack down on these Business Intelligence Interview Questions easily.
 You may also look at the following articles to learn more –